Get notified of page updates

 There may be other medical concerns, including a rare childhood disease known as “constitutional (CMMRD),” which can happen in people who inherit a mutation in both copies of their gene.

-More Information on Mutations
+More Information for People with Mutations

 Cancer Risks

 Cancer risk estimates are updated based on the latest research.
-Read about the lifetime risk for different cancers in people with and inherited mutation.
+Read about the lifetime risk for different cancers in people with an inherited EPCAM mutation.

 More info